cbfacademy-course-material-taylor-2022/software-engineering-project-group-b/README.md

 # PetitionUs

-A petition App with CRUD functionality with a comprehensive list of attendees.
-An interactive app that allows stakeholders to search, query and chronicle their list of supporters.
+A petition App with CRUD functionality with a comprehensive list of petitonees that support the cause.
+An interactive app that allows stakeholders to search, query, chronicle and track their list of supporters.

 ## Tech stack